 It is important to review the release notes and the differences with Sisimai 4 page before installing or upgrading, as there are several breaking changes in Sisimai 5.0.0 that may affect your use of the software.

-Sisimai can be downloaded and installed from GitHub, CPAN, and RubyGems.org.
+Sisimai can be downloaded and installed from GitHub, CPAN, RubyGems.org, or go get command.
 Additionally, the Perl version of Sisimai can be installed from the FreeBSD ports collection or Debian packages.

 It is important to review the release notes and the differences with Sisimai 4 page before installing or upgrading, as there are several breaking changes in Sisimai 5.0.0 that may affect your use of the software.